How Do Hardware Security Modules (HSMs) Improve Key Management?

 This protects the keys from both physical tampering and network-based attacks, making them a cornerstone of institutional custody.

-How Does a Hardware Wallet Protect a User’s Private Key?
+How Does the Use of a Hardware Wallet Integrate with a Multi-Sig Setup?

 What Is a Hardware Security Module (HSM) and Why Is It Crucial for Institutional Custody?